Sangram2905/Stock_Market_BOT/README.md

 # Stock_Market_BOT
 ## Disclaimer: Not financial advice, just an programing skill demo. ##
+## pip install yfinance  for yahoofinance

+## Required to run BOT/ Program a Python IDE and install NSE API with "pip install nsetools" in CMD

 The repository contents Stock Market BOTs for different Trading ideas The BOT’s are as follows :